3 Houston police officers wounded after chase, shootout

 A surveillance video aired by KTRK-TV showed officers jumping from a patrol car and exchanging what sounded like gunfire.

-Police said in a statement that a suspect fled in a white Mercedes and the three wounded officers were taken to Memorial Hermann Hospital.
+Police said in a statement that a suspect fled in a white Mercedes, and the three wounded officers were taken to Memorial Hermann Hospital.

+Police later tweeted that all three officers were in stable condition.
+Mayor Sylvester Turner said he intends to visit with the wounded officers and their families.

+“We live in dangerous times, and it will take all of us working together to make our city safe,” he said in a statement.